 A: Obviously, a polished pilot is more impressive than one with low production values, but the New York Television Festival supports the idea that talent will be the determining factor in what entries are selected as finalists.
 The Festival organizers and the industry figures attending understand that an independent producer putting together a pilot does not have the same budget as a studio, so an innovative idea bolstered by strong writing and good performances will be far more important than an expensive-looking pilot.
 The budget for "Criss-Cross", an unscripted comedy pilot that sold to A&E in 2005, was reportedly in the hundreds of dollars.

-A: Yes, a Trailer is required for entry.
-If chosen as an Official Selection, the NYTVF uses your trailer to get the word out about your project.
+A: No, a Trailer is not required for entry.
+If chosen as an Official Selection, we will need a trailer file fairly quickly to get the word out about your project.

 Intellectual property, copyright, and broadcast standards: